 Secrets to a stable and flaky meat pie crust

 I don’t know about you guys, but I am often very disappointed with the meat pie offerings at many of our African parties or weddings.
 Eagerly anticipating the promise of various finger foods or “small chops” as we call them, I quickly spot the meat pie stash on a tray and proceed to grab one with the promise of the savory meaty goodness, only to bite into a mediocre filling and bready crust.
-Since my last meat pie recipe (which I admit was a bit standard… still great, but not a knock out), I have been toiling in the kitchen to bring you all the best fail-proof meat pie recipe.
-My requirements for perfection are:
+Since my last meat pie recipe (which I admit was a bit standard… still great, but not a knock out), I have been toiling in the kitchen to achieve the best fail-proof meat pie recipe with the most delicate, flaky meat pie crust which still stays whole and stable in your hand.
+My personal requirements for perfection are:

-- Flaky crust.
+- Flaky meat pie crust.
 I also need the crust to be light and airy.
 I love meat pies, but tough dough pies are not my speed.

 175g All-purpose flour